lazarkulasevic/lazarkulasevic.github.io/docs/blog/metaprogramming-in-javascript-creating-base-class-interceptor.md

 Hello World!
 ```

+Now we have two logs in the console.
+One log comes from our `get` handler and it is executed *before* the `saiHi` method.

+Handler methods are also called *traps* — probably because they trap passed arguments and control the further flow of data — we need to *reflect* received arguments in order for target object to perform its original behavior.
+In essence, `Reflect` should use the same handler method and call a target function (from the target object).

-This is a very basic explanation and I believe it will be sufficient for you to understand what we're about to create by the end of this article.
-However, if you're looking for something thorough, check out the [MDN Docs on Proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy).
+This is a very basic explanation, but I believe it will be sufficient for you to understand what we're about to create by the end of this article.
+However, if you're looking for something thorough, check out the [MDN docs on Proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy).

 ## Creating an Interceptor Using Javascript Proxy

-In this case, we're going to create class, so we can easily inherit the functionality wherever we need to intercept any method call throughout the app.
-The Interceptor constructor accepts *options* object with array of methods-to-watch and a `beforeMethodCall` function which is basically a code block with trapped data that executes before the original method code.
+We're going to create `class Interceptor`, so we can easily inherit the functionality wherever we need to intercept any method call throughout the app.
+The constructor accepts *options* object which contains array of methods-to-watch and a `beforeMethodCall` function which is basically a code block with "stolen" data that executes before the original method.

 I am using JSDoc to somewhat increase readability by pointing out types of the parameters.
+Hope it's helpful!

 ```js {18}
 class Interceptor {